deltafixes/liferay-manage-multiple-assets/README.md

 Managing assets by going over different sites and asset (Web content, Blog, Wiki and Document & Media) specific page in Control Panel is tedious sometime.

 With the help of this plugin, user can manage all the assets centrally (for multiple sites - user having access to).
-User can perform search (powered by ElasticSearch) on supported assets by using different criteria like title, content, full text, asset type, status, tags, site name, created date and modified date.
-This plugin is equipped with different actions like change asset status (approve and draft), assign tags, delete, download multiple documents (only available for document and media asset).
-Also user can open specific asset in control panel by clicking on it.
+User can perform search (powered by ElasticSearch) by using different criteria like title, content, full text, asset type, status, tags, site name, created date and modified date.
+User can perform different actions on selected assets like change asset status (approve and draft), assign tags, delete, download multiple documents (only available for document and media asset).
+By clicking on individual asset, it will open it in control panel.

 ## Environment
 1. Liferay 7.0 DXP